jandrop/file_core_api_unraid/README.md

-# Unraid File Manager API
+# Unraid File Manager API and UI

+**How to install:**
+Copy the xml file templates on your Unraid templates directory: /config/plugins/dockerMan/templates-user Both containers have to be in the same docker network.

 A RESTful API service for managing files and directories on Unraid servers.
 Built with FastAPI and designed to run in Docker, this API provides a clean interface for Flutter mobile apps (or any HTTP client) to remotely browse, upload, download, and manage files on your Unraid server.